SeanRooooney/proposals/013-kafka-topic-encryption.md

 Message interception is concerned with facilities for inspecting messages, consulting a policy, and accordingly applying encryption so that messages are passed to the broker in encrypted form and returned to Kafka clients as decrypted plaintext.
 Specifically, Kafka Produce requests and Fetch responses are examined and potentially modified to respectively encrypt and decrypt messages.

 ### Proxy
-A proxy can be implemented as a free-standing process or as a sidecar.
-In both cases, the proxy needs to intercept and de-serialize the Kafka messages, encrypt/decrypt the relevant parts, and reserialize them.
+A proxy can be deployed as a free-standing process or as a sidecar in a Kubernetes pod.
+In both cases, the proxy needs to intercept and de-serialize Kafka messages, encrypt/decrypt the relevant records, and reserialize them into a new message.
 The overhead of a proxy potentially has an effect on performance.
 It also means that the proxy version must always be in phase with that of the broker.
 A proxy-based solution however has the advantage that both Kafka client and broker are unaware of the proxy and do not require any modification or configuration to support encryption at rest.

-Initially a free-standing proxy will be developed.

-A second proxy option is Envoy.
-Envoy is a general framework for creating proxies within Kubernetes used for example by Istio.
-Envoy’s connection is based on network filters that can be linked into filter chains, allowing rich capabilities to be composed from small microservices.
-This is contrast to monolithic proxy solutions like NGINX.
-Envoy's fairly recent support of WebAssembly (WASM) is the preferred model for introducing the topic encryption into an Envoy proxy.
+Envoy is one possible framework for creating proxies.
+Envoy’s connection pipeline is based on network filters which are linked into filter chains, enabling rich capabilities.
+Recent support of WebAssembly (WASM) provides  more flexible and dynamic way to extend Envoy and embed Kafka topic encryption.

+Envoy however is but one viable approach, but certainly not the only means, to embed topic encryption in a proxy.